 Overlooking the stunning Tidal Basin, beneath a great domed temple, the 19-foot bronze sculpture of Thomas Jefferson stands tall in all its grandeur.
 As one of America’s most important Founding Fathers, the Jefferson Memorial is a must ‘gram on your tour.

 One of the highlights of the tour is catching a glimpse of our first President’s historic home, Mount Vernon, from the Potomac.
 Get your camera phones ready to snap this privileged view for the ultimate Washington, D.C.
-Instagram.
+Instagram picture.